 - 1. Conduct a biopsychosocial-spiritual interview in a fast-paced integrated care setting. - 2.
-List 4 common screening tools and assess their strengths and weaknesses - 3.
-List the evidence-based components of Screening, Brief Intervention, and Referral to Treatment (SBIRT) for addicted populations.
+List 4 common screening tools and assess their strengths and weaknesses. - 3.
+List the evidence-based components of Screening, Brief Intervention, and Referral to Treatment (SBIRT) for addicted populations. - 4.
+Describe the components of the Infant Mental Health model.